Lagodon: Predators

 The pinfish is prey for alligator gar, longnose gar, ladyfish, spotted sea trout, red drum, southern flounder, pelicans, grouper, cobia, snook and bottlenose dolphins.

 Reproduction

-Sexual maturity is reached at about one year, when the fish is 80 to 100 mm in length.
+Lagodon reaches sexual maturity at about one year, when the fish is 80 to 100 mm in length.
 Spawning season is in the fall and winter.
 Eggs are broadcast in the water by the female, then fertilized by the male.
 The number of eggs varies from 7,000 to 90,000.
 They hatch after about 48 hours.
 Larvae are not protected by adults.
 The larval stage ends when the fish is about 12 mm in length, and the juvenile reaches maturity when it is about 80 mm.
 Because this species is eaten by many other animals, its life span is generally short.